2023 Best Mechanic & Repair Technologies Schools in Montana

 After completing their degree, mechanic and repair technologies graduates from Highlands College of Montana Tech carry an average student debtload of $2,750.

-The excellent programs at Montana State University - Northern helped the school earn the #2 place on this year’s ranking of the best mechanic and repair technologies schools in Montana.
-Montana State University - Northern is a small public school located in the remote town of Havre.
+A rank of #2 on this year’s list means Montana State University - Northern is a great place for mechanic and repair technologies students.
+Montana State University - Northern is a small public school located in the town of Havre.

-A rank of #3 on this year’s list means Montana State University - Billings is a great place for mechanic and repair technologies students.
-Located in the midsize city of Billings, Montana State University - Billings is a public school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Montana State University - Billings.
+The school came in at #3 on this year’s Best Mechanic & Repair Technologies Schools in Montana list.
+Located in the medium-sized city of Billings, Montana State University - Billings is a public school with a small student population.

 The excellent programs at Helena College University of Montana helped the school earn the #4 place on this year’s ranking of the best mechanic and repair technologies schools in Montana.
-Helena College is a small public school located in the town of Helena.
+Helena College is a small public school located in the remote town of Helena.

 On average, mechanic and repair technologies graduates from Helena College take out $12,187 in student loans while working on their degree.